Deploy a mobile checkout using Vercel

 Screenshot of the complete screen for the deploy to Vercel workflow.
 It says 'congratulations!' and there's a preview of our app.

-3. Add your website to Paddle and test
+3. Add your website to Paddle

 To keep the Paddle platform safe for everyone, you must add your Vercel deploy link to Paddle before you can launch a checkout.
 This protects you as a seller, making sure that only you are able to sell your products.